 - total liabilities amounting to AMD 262,1 billion

 - total capital amounting to AMD 294,3 billion.

 As of December 31, 2018, insurance companies had:

 - total assets amounting to AMD 51,6 billion

 - total liabilities amounting to AMD 32,4 billion

 - total capital amounting to AMD 19.2 billion.

-Over the year 2017, a total of 238 exchange offices (183 without account of their branches) carried out the following transactions:
+Over the year 2018, a total of 213 exchange offices carried out the following transactions:

 The Armenian securities market also incorporates the Central Depositary of Armenia and the NASDAQ OMX Armenia, an organizer of foreign currency trade and securities trade auctions.